 Urban areas may cause high noise levels (e.g. stray currents)

-Depth of investigation
+depth of investigation

-individual resistivities are related to different geological units and water content.
+often qualitative.
+Areas displaying anomalously high or low values, or anomalous patterns can be identified.
+Depth of objects can be roughly estimated.
 Additional geological or geophysical surface data may be required for reliable interpretation.
 A priori information (layer thickness and / or resistivity values) are helpful to constrain the models.

 Combination with other Methods:

 rough estimates of target depths; Resistivity distribution should be approximately known.

 requires 1 - 2 days per acquisition day